Lessons from a Launch

-Last year, I created my first course, LinkedIn for Creatives.
+Last year, I created my first online course, Own it, Crush it: LinkedIn.
 I’d been wanting to try the online teaching business for a while, but wasn’t sure what I’d create.
 Then someone reminded me that I know and love LinkedIn (it’s far and away the single-most important referral tool in my content marketing business), so it seemed like a logical place to start.

-I launched it last September, and have sold about 60 seats so far.
+I launched it in September of 2017, and have sold more than 100 seats.
 Clearly, not a six-figure launch, but I’m thrilled so many people I don’t even know are willing to take a chance on what I’m offering.

-While I’m certainly not an expert in online courses and launches, I did learn a few things in the process of creating and selling my first course.
+While I’m not an expert in online courses and launches, I did learn a few things in the process of creating and selling my first course.
 If you want to hear what really works and doesn’t work from someone who was bootstrapping their online course without a ton of money and a small email list, then listen up.
 These are the launch lessons I think everyone should know.

 1. Have a Plan

 What’s a plan?
 I rushed to finish the course to meet a self-imposed—but public—deadline.
 (I promoted it in The Strategy Hour podcast.
 I had two months to finish it before the episode aired…but that flew by!)

 On the Monday before my Friday launch date, I only had a welcome video and pre-work module recorded, the remaining content loosely mapped out, and the Thinkific platform set up (that’s the site that hosts the course for a fee).
 So I recorded almost everything on Tuesday and Wednesday, and edited and uploaded it Thursday.
 I barely got a sales page created in time for Friday’s launch.

 I had no marketing plan and no idea how I’d actually sell this course other than the podcast appearance (and that, ultimately, really didn’t create sales).
 So, I flew by the seat of my pants and promoted the hell out of the course on my social media channels.